namanyayg/twitter-mcp/README.md

 Try asking Claude:
 - "Can you post a tweet saying 'Hello from Claude!'"
 - "Can you search for tweets about Claude AI?"
+- "Can you post this image with a tweet? (with image file path)"
+- "Can you upload this video and tweet it? (with video file path)"

 ## Troubleshooting